 Websites and organizations that offer “certificates” for support animals are generally for-profit entities, and their products are wholly unnecessary for housing accommodations under Virginia law.

-Remember, there is no such thing as a centralized assistance animal “register” because the presence of such a register goes against the whole point of emotional support animals in the first place.
+Remember, there is no such thing as a centralized assistance animal register, as the presence of such a register would go against the whole point of emotional support animals in the first place.

-Namely, support animals are articles of property that a housing entity is “accommodating” your possession and use of by changing or modifying existing policies regarding the possession of such animals.
+Namely, support animals are articles of property, and your landlord is accommodating your possession and use of this property by modifying existing policies regarding the possession of such animals.

 Housing entities can not (and should not) require special training or certifications for assistance animals, because the point of the law in the first place is to accommodate a disability, not your ownership of a pet.